imflash217/portfolio/docs/blogs/deep_learning/loss.md

 Cross Entropy is usually used in **multiclass classification** tasks.

+> **`Pareto Optimization`**: An area of *multiple* criteria decision making that is concerned with mathematical optimization problems involving more than one objective functions to be optimized simultaneously.

 ???+ quote "Cross Entropy using Numpy"
     ```python
     import numpy as np